hegh/basics/README.md

     todo.Panic()

 The `panic` value is the same error that would have been returned by `Error`.

+## writecounter - A writer that counts bytes written

+That's pretty much it.
+Wrap your `io.Writer` in a `writecounter.Writer` and it will simply count the number of bytes that you've written.

+This can be especially useful when writing to files with to avoid repeated calls to `Seek`.
+It also improves testability, because the lack of `Seek` calls means your test code doesn't need to use real files.

+As a bonus, I've found that the ability to write simple integers directly to the writer as bytes is very handy, so it includes a wrapper around `binary.Write`.
+You can just use `WriteValue` for those now.
+Set the byte order in `Writer.ByteOrder` (default is BigEndian).

 ## errors - (Deprecated) Errors with stack traces and causes